ryco117/distort-server/README.md

 signed by a proper certificate authority (eg. Lets Encrypt) is both easy and ensures clients can trust their connections to the homeserver.

 ### Build
-Can be easily buillt with `npm install && make` then launched with `npm start`.
+Can be easily built with `npm install && make` then launched with `npm start`.